JWang1414/pendulum_project_final/checklist.md

 [] Verify or refute the claim that the period depends on L as stated in the lab manual
 - Units are wrong, we'll have to correct this
+- Analyze datasets that alter string length.
+Use the small angle approximation to find an average period.
+Check if the period depends on L

 [] Verify or refute the claim that the period is independent of the mass
 - The mass might affect L and D. Ignore these parts
+- Use the small angle approximation again.
+This time, analyze the datasets that vary mass

 [] Investigate how L + D, m, and the initial angle on tau.
 If you find a trend, attempt to find a function which fits your data.
 - Don't need a theoretical justification